verrazzano/console/README.md

 #### Get Verrazzano user credentials:

-The Verrazzano Console accesses the Verrazzano API using [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) based authentication provided by [Keycloak Authorization Services](https://www.keycloak.org/docs/4.8/authorization_services/).
-To access this token from Keycloak, the user accessing the Console must be logged into Keycloak and have a valid session.
+The Verrazzano Console accesses the Verrazzano API using [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) based authentication provided by [Keycloak Authorization Services](https://www.keycloak.org/docs/4.8/authorization_services/) provided by the Keycloak server installed in Verrazzano environment.
+To access this token from Keycloak, the user accessing the Console application must be logged into Keycloak and have a valid session.
 Verrazzano installations have a default user `verrazzano` configured in Verrazzano Keycloak server which can be used to authenticate with the server.
 To access the password for `verrazzano` user from management cluster, execute

 ```bash
    kubectl get secret --namespace verrazzano-system verrazzano -o jsonpath={.data.password} | base64 --decode; echo